guidoarnone/ludum-dare-32/README.md

 # Description

-This year's theme was "*an unconventional weapon*".
+This time the theme was "*an unconventional weapon*".

 This game is about a **bunny** who has to fight against his evil brothers using **powerful fruits**.
 Made on **Unity3D** with **C#**.